-We follow \cite{vandervaart1998asymptotic} and state the BvM in full generality here: \begin{theorem}[Bernstein-von Mises theorem for LTI systems] Consider a discrete-time LTI system with the state-space representation \eqref{eq:general_lti_state_space_model_noise}.
+We follow \cite{vandervaart1998asymptotic} and restate the BvM in full generality here: \begin{theorem}[Bernstein--von Mises theorem for LTI systems] Consider a discrete-time LTI system with the state-space representation \eqref{eq:general_lti_state_space_model_noise}.
 Let $y_{[T]}$ and $u_{[T]}$ denote the observed outputs and inputs up to time $T$.
 Let $\Theta \in \mathbf{\Theta}$ be the parameter vector, where $\mathbf{\Theta}$ is an open subset of $\mathbb{R}^d$.
 Suppose that:

 \begin{enumerate} \item Regularity and identifiability: The true parameter $\Theta_0$ is an interior point of $\mathbf{\Theta}$, and the model is structurally identifiable in the canonical form.
 Moreover, the likelihood $p(y_{[T]} \mid \mathcal{L}_{\Theta}, u_{[T]})$ is smooth in $\Theta$, and the system is both controllable and observable at $\Theta_0$.